techrail/devta/README.md

 ## Contributing

-Please checkout the [Contributing guide](./CONTRIBUTING.md) to know more on how to contribute to this project in any way.
+We welcome contributions from the community!
+If you're interested in contributing to the project, please checkout the [Contributing guide](./CONTRIBUTING.md) to get started.

 ## License

 This project is licensed under the MIT license.
-See the [LICENSE](./LICENSE) file for more details.
+See the [LICENSE](./LICENSE) for more details.